 We use collaborative translation as a transformative peer-learning experience

-The event is designed for people reading at intermediate to advanced level, but we welcome people at all levels, from accredited translators to beginners who come with an open mind and are ready for a challenge.
+The event is designed for people reading Chinese at intermediate to advanced level.
+We welcome people at all levels – from NAATI accredited interpreters and translators to beginners with an open mind ready for a challenge.

-Run a Translation Club pop-up!
+Host a Translation Club